-We inquired of management and were informed that capital project costs included both existing service and expansion of service.
-The costs were allocated based on actual expenditures.
-We traced and agreed the allocation between the two project purposes to supporting documentation.
+We inquired of management and were informed that capital projects did not involve both existing service and expansion of service.
+For the current year, all project costs related to existing service, and thus, no allocation between two project purposes was required.

-No exceptions were found as a result of the procedures performed, as noted above, related to the NTD Form F-20, Uses of Capital.
+Except as identified in Procedure 3.B.5., no other exceptions were found as a result of the procedures performed, as noted above, related to the NTD Form F-20, Uses of Capital.